participedia/usersnaps/README.md

-Where we store usersnaps (see issues)
+Where we store usersnaps and file other user-submitted issues (see issues)